amazon-ion/ion-dotnet/README.md

 }
 ```

 Similarly you can create a writer that write to a (output) stream.
+There are 3 different `writer`s that you can create - examples are as listed below.

 ```csharp
 Stream stream; //output stream var stringWriter = new StringWriter();
 IIonWriter writer;
 ISymbolTable table1,table2;

 //create a text writer that write to the stream. writer = IonTextWriterBuilder.Build(new StreamWriter(stream));